How to place images in letters with Photoshop

 The type layer above the Background layer.

-With the type layer selected, go up to the Type menu in the Menu Bar:
+With the Type layer selected, go to Type in the Menu Bar.

 Opening the Type menu in Photoshop's Menu Bar.